Loopholes - A podcast investigating the breakdowns and breakthroughs in circular systems and infrastructure

 Meet your hosts

-JJustin Frank (Goterra) and Kate Dryden (Sphere Infrastructure) come from opposite ends of the climate economy—one from the ground up, the other from the policy in.
+Justin Frank (Goterra) and Kate Dryden (Sphere Infrastructure) come from opposite ends of the climate economy—one from the ground up, the other from the policy in.

 In Loopholes, they combine forces to explore what happens when infrastructure meets innovation, and regulation runs up against reality.
 This collaboration between Goterra and Sphere brings together sharp strategy, messy systems, and the people reshaping them from the inside out.